 What Is the Treatment for Sepsis?

-Treatment for sepsis involves addressing the infection responsible for causing it, providing fluids and oxygen to maintain vital organ function, and administering antibiotics or other medications to fight off the infection.
-In severe cases, surgery may be necessary to remove any infected tissue or drain an abscess.
+Sepsis treatment focuses on addressing the infection, providing fluids and oxygen to support organ function, and using antibiotics or other medications to fight the infection.
+In severe cases, surgery may be needed to remove infected tissue or drain an abscess.

 Why Are Nursing Home Residents Susceptible to Sepsis?

-Nursing home residents are more susceptible to a severe sepsis diagnosis due to a weakened immune system, poor hygiene practices, and lack of access to medical care.
-Additionally, nursing homes often house multiple patients with various chronic infectious diseases, which can increase the risk of viral infection, bacterial infection, or fungal infection.
+Nursing home residents are more vulnerable to severe sepsis due to weakened immune systems, poor hygiene, and limited access to medical care.
+The presence of multiple patients with chronic infectious diseases further increases the risk of viral, bacterial, or fungal infections.

 Nursing Homes and Sepsis Prevention